ashley-0208/Bash_/README.md

 ## Projects

-- **Scripts Collection**: A set of Bash scripts for tasks like file manipulation, system monitoring, and automation.
+- **Scripts Collection**: A set of Bash scripts for tasks like TODO list, Backuping files.
-- *(More projects to be added as you build them!)*
+- *(and More projects to be added as you build them!)*

-Each script or project has its own folder with code and a `README.md` for usage details.

 ## Getting Started